-That’s what has happened with wild horses in North America.
-According to the fossil record, horses evolved here for 55 million years, and might have stepped out for the last 10,000 of those years (1)(2).
-At a scale of one minute in the story being equivalent to 500 years of horse history, that’s 11 weeks here compared to the final 20 minutes gone.
-As a result of that possible 20 minutes gone, at least some well-intentioned people of the dominant culture who showed up in North America during that last one minute (500 years) have said to horses, “Hey!
+Well, that’s what has happened to wild horses in North America, according to scientists who study the fossil record.
+Their research indicates that horses evolved here for 55 million years, and seem to have vanished for only the last 10,000 of those years.* At a scale of one minute in the story being equivalent to 500 years, horses were in North America for 11 weeks (nearly 3 months) and then disappeared for just the last 20 minutes of those 11 weeks.
+As a result of that possible 20 minutes gone, at least some well-intentioned people of the dominant culture — a group that showed up in North America during the last one minute (500 years) during which they say they themselves brought horses to this continent — have said to horses, “Hey!
 You only got here when we did!
-So you don’t belong in wild habitats of North America and should be removed.”
+So you don’t belong in wild habitats of North America.
+Get out!”

-And, really, if the concern is truly about “dealing with” the invasive species that’s been horrifically destructive to North America’s grasslands and other Western habitats — well, horses don’t even run a close second as the culprit.
-It’s often easier to throw stones at others than it is to acknowledge one’s own guilt.
-Horses are simply a convenient scape-goat.
+In that regard, it doesn’t seem fair for people to tag horses as the invasive species that’s been horrifically destructive to North America’s grasslands, when horses don’t even run a close second to the biggest culprit.
+It’s often easier to throw stones at a convenient scape goat than it is to acknowledge one’s own guilt.

-(2) Recent DNA evidence indicates that horses persisted in North America until at least 5,000 years ago.
+* Recent DNA evidence indicates that horses persisted in North America until at least 5,000 years ago.
 This date cuts the period of time horses were supposedly absent from North America in half.
 So are Indigenous people who say horses were here all along, though perhaps only in certain geographic areas, correct after all?
 Once again, our response is that too much focus on the time horses were or were not absent from this continent obscures the mores salient issue: that horses co-evolved with the North American prairies for almost the entire 55 million year period of time during which that happened.
 When we ask if horses belong on North American prairies, this is the scientific fact that matters.
-If what you really want is the science, that is.